Category:

 Abdullah was a prime star and box-office draw for promoters in the NWA and AWA territories throughout the ’60s, ’70s, ’80s, ’90s, and beyond.
 He traveled extensively throughout the United States, Japan, Puerto Rico, Australia/New Zealand, Europe, and his homeland of Canada.

 Abdullah the Butcher, alongside wrestling legends like Andre the Giant, Bruiser Brody, and Stan Hansen, was an international superstar during a time when wrestling was highly regionalized.
 By portraying himself as the most violent and insane wrestler in promotions worldwide, Abdullah had a profound influence on future brawlers in countries all over the globe.
 This is a feat that very few wrestling legends can claim.
 Furthermore, he accomplished this without ever giving a traditional interview in the countries he performed in, whether it be in English, Japanese or Spanish.
 Instead, his constant blood-letting and entourage of handlers, such as Eddie Creatchman, The Great Mephisto, J.J.
 Dillon, Gary Hart, and Cactus Jack, spoke volumes on Abdullah’s behalf.
 His language was one of unpredictable and straightforward ultra-violence, which transcended any dialect.
 While Abdullah’s primary weapon was a karate-thrust to the throat, which he delivered dozens of times throughout his matches, he also possessed a surprisingly swift and accurate dropkick and a traditional finisher, the Flying Elbow Drop.
 His pointed-toe boots were also a key weapon, adopted by other “Arab” wrestlers.
-However, Abdullah’s focus was never on wrestling skill or a wide variety of moves.
-Instead, it was on creating utter mayhem, terror, and shocking the fans.
+However, Abdullah’s focus was never on wrestling skills or various moves.
+Instead, it was on creating utter mayhem and terror and shocking the fans.

 Abdullah the Butcher - wrestlingbiographies.com